zhenging/hist207b/notes/hist207b/05_industrial_transformation.md

 >ES4.
 Conclusion to the industrial transformation of agriculture: Tindall, previous edition

+**Study Questions (Ch.
+17)**
+What obstacles did workers face when they attempted to organize?
+What caused labor conflict in the late nineteenth century?

 **1.7% Experiment** - Why do you like 1.7% experiment?

 Mechanization - Reconstructure